 - Being passed over for job opportunities that require a check of your credit score, especially in financial industries or other lines of work that require money management

 These are just a few of the more common ways your life could be adversely affected if there are issues with your credit report or credit score.
-Fortunately, you can take steps to address issues with your credit report or score when you contact a Washington D.C. credit report attorney for help.
+Fortunately, you can take steps to address issues with your credit report or score when you contact a credit report attorney in Washington, D.C., for help.

 You may be wondering how your credit score or your credit report could have reflected issues or discrepancies.
 After all, you are generally a person who pays your bills on time and in full.
 Unfortunately, credit reporting bureaus have been known for making mistakes in their reporting processes.

 Ensuring that your credit rating is accurate is critical if you hope to protect your financial future.
-Some of the more common credit report issues our firm has helped individuals like you cope with Include:
+Some of the more common credit reporting issues our firm has helped individuals like you cope with include:

 - Improper name

 - Wrong Social Security number